cindyita/cindyita/README.md

-### Welcome ✨
+### Welcome 🍬

-I like to think that by programming I can create my own world and share it with everyone.
+I like to think that by programming, I can create my own world and share it with everyone.